 Marigold Types

 There are more than 50 species of Marigold, but only a few are common in cultivation.
-These types are not the only members of the Tagetes genus, but are the most often grown options and first to come to mind when you picture the term ‘Marigold’.
+These types are not the only members of the Tagetes genus, but are the most often grown options and the first to come to mind when you picture the term ‘Marigold’.

 French Marigolds

-Scientifically known as Tagetes patula, this species is called French Marigold after it gained favor in France early on in its spread and many other European nations.
+Scientifically known as Tagetes patula, this species is called French Marigold after it gained favor in France early on in its spread and in many other European nations.
 Grown as an annual, the specific epithet patula means ‘to spread’, describing its growth habit.

 Compared to other Marigold species, French Marigolds generally remain compact, with an average height of around 12 inches.
 Their flower shapes vary from globes to wonderful double blooms that are bound to turn heads.